 - For chronic anal fissures, the prognosis following lateral internal sphincterotomy is excellent, with a high cure rate and low risk of recurrence.
 However, the risk of long-term continence issues is significant.

-- Chronic anal fissure.
-0.2% topical glyceryl trinitrate ointment; NICE advice, March 2013
+Chronic anal fissure.
+0.2% topical glyceryl trinitrate ointment; NICE Evidence Summary, March 2013

-- Chronic anal fissure.
-Botulinum toxin type A injection; NICE evidence summary, Unlicensed or off label medicine, June 2013
+Chronic anal fissure.
+Botulinum toxin type A injection; NICE Evidence Summary, June 2013